Bluedot-Innovation/documentation/docs/Point SDK/React Native/Tempo.md

 Start Tempo
 -----------

 For this capability, the SDK needs to be initialized and the app must have location permission.
-You also need Tempo to be enabled for your Bluedot Account and can see the Tempo section in the Projects List page of your Canvas account.
-If that is not visible and you want to use this capability, please contact your Bluedot CX representative.
+You also need Tempo to be enabled for your Rezolve Account and can see the Tempo section in the Projects List page of your Canvas account.
+If that is not visible and you want to use this capability, please contact your Rezolve CX representative.

 **For Android a [foreground service notification](../Android/Best%20Practices%20&%20Recommendations.md) is also required.**